imanmarivani/Multimodal-Image-Super-resolution-via-Deep-Unfolding-with-Side-Information/README.md

 ## LeSITA proximal operator
 LeSITA is a learnable proximal operator for solving l1-l1 minimization problem introduced in [[2]](#ref2).
 ```
-Two types of implementation of LeSITA can be found in utils.py
+Two types of implementation for LeSITA activation can be found in utils.py
 ```
 Unfolding a convolutional multimodal sparse coding using LeSITA into the form of a deep multimodal CNN for image restoration is first introduced in [[3]](#ref3).
 DMSC network is also a multimodal feed forward neural networks (based on sparse coding with side information) for guided image super-resolution presented in [[1]](#ref1).